This is my body, today, right now.

 Even being on a "metaphysical journey" where I know exactly what my body is - it is a vehicle for my consciousness to explore the physical plane, it is a gift so that I can experience one small pinnacle of awareness in a vast universe- I still have a journey of self-love to discover, because I am human, I exist within this very society and I have to work from within it.
 Pretending I don't wake up every day and hate some part of my body is not working.

 But I am working on it.
 On days when I am struggling with accepting my body, I deem my body "goddess body."
 I remind myself that this is the body that carries the goddess, in all its glory.
 After realizing that my body is a gift from Earth, sort of on loan if you will, I realized I'd been terribly careless with it.
-I now tell myself that treating my borrowed vehicle with respect is an act of self love.
+I now tell myself that treating my borrowed vehicle with respect is an act of self-love.
 I remind myself that I enjoy fresh, whole foods, and that processed foods I grew up on make me feel tired and icky.
-I remind myself that movement and exercise feels good, and ultimately if I take good care of my gift, my exploration vessel will last a little longer.
+I remind myself that movement and exercise feel good, and ultimately if I take good care of my gift, my exploration vessel will last a little longer.

 I love myself NOW -not just on a better day in the future.
 I love myself on every part of my journey.
 My experience is beautiful, I am beautiful.
 Right now, today.